runspired/rfcs/text/0000-ember-data-collections.md

 **TODO are the documents for individual pages also in the cache?**
 **TODO how do we know what collection to add a page to? what order it is in?**
-**TODO why cacheKey? why url? what's the difference? show the value of this API and finder API unification**
+**TODO maybe the answer is that this RFC does not address merging the data of various pages of results, but merely offers the ability to manage a result collection** **TODO why cacheKey? why url? what's the difference? show the value of this API and finder API unification**